NeroKR13/aframe-boilerplate/README.md

 An easy way to deploy your NodeJS application is to use [Heroku](http://www.heroku.com).
 Just follow these few simple steps once you have successfully [signed up](https://id.heroku.com/signup/www-header) and [installed the Heroku toolbelt](https://toolbelt.heroku.com/):

-Create a `Procfile` file at your application root, to declare the server command:
+Create a `Procfile` file at your application root (project's folder), to declare the server command:

 ```
 web: node app.js
 ```

-Create a new Heroku application
+Create a new Heroku application (still inside the application root / project folder):

 ```
 $ heroku create